-There are dozens of card-linked programs out there which can be a great way to earn cashback and rewards with little-to-no effort beyond their initial setup.
+There are many card-linked programs out there which can be a great way to earn cashback and rewards with little-to-no effort beyond their initial setup.

 It can be daunting though trying to get a handle on all of the different programs, plus not all of them stack with each other which is why we put together this guide: Card-Linked Programs & The Networks They Run On (AKA Which Programs Stack).